 🔒 Security Note: EC2 instances use multiple security mechanisms:

 Always store your private key files securely and never share them.
-Consider using AWS Systems Manager Session Manager for secure instance access without the need to open inbound ports or manage key pairs.
+Consider using AWS Systems Manager Session Manager to securely access instances without opening inbound SSH or RDP ports or distributing private keys.

 Key Features of Amazon EC2